 Raise your hand if you've ever thought to yourself, "This will get done faster if I do it myself."

 If we're being honest, we've all probably had that urge.
 When something is stressful and a due date is coming up, your knee-jerk reaction might be to just take over your team member's work.
 But this "tell model" of managing actually reduces creativity and stifles idea generation.
 You may have heard it referred to by another name: micromanagement.

 The antidote to micromanagement is macromanagement.
 Instead of a "tell model," macromanagement uses a "teach model" to help you empower your team members.

-Being a macro manager is all about giving your employees the reins.
+Being a macro manger is all about giving your employees the reins.
 This management strategy can increase autonomy, ownership, and engagement on your team.
-But even though it has a lot of advantages, learning how to be a macro manager takes time and effort.
+But even though there are a lot of advantages, learning how to be a macro manager takes time and effort.
 If you’re ready to get started, here’s how.

 Macro managers embrace the big picture.
 They give employees control over decisions and empower team members to use their creativity to get their best work done.
-That doesn’t mean that macro managers aren’t present—these leaders are always willing to support if necessary, but they typically wait for team members to ask for support and guidance before offering it.
+Rather than obsessing over the details, macro managers drive alignment by tying their team's work directly to larger strategic goals.

 Just like macro and micro are opposites, so too are macromanagement and micromanagement.
 Macro managers are outcome-oriented leaders who focus on long-term goals.
-They give their teams the opportunity to take the lead and ensure team members are empowered to get their best work done.
+They give their teams the context they need to succeed and make decisions.
+That way, team members are empowered to take the lead and make decisions about how to get their best work done.

 Learning to macro manage can be daunting.
-Giving someone else control of work you’re responsible for is initially uncomfortable.
-It requires a great deal of trust—especially because your team members will often approach something differently than you might have wanted to approach it.
+Giving someone else control of work you’re responsible for is initially uncomfortable and requires a great deal of trust.

 Leaning into macromanagement means sharing responsibility with your team and taking more of a coaching and mentorship role.
 This is exciting for both you and the team member, but it does come with some drawbacks as well.